ferrous-systems/wasm-training-2022/book/src/preparations.md

 ## Required Software

-Please [install the required software](./setup.md) before the course starts.
+The [Setup guide](./setup.md) helps you install the required software used throughout this book.